Steam Cache Docker Container

 The primary use case is gaming events, such as LAN parties, which need to be able to cope with hundreds or thousands of computers receiving an unannounced patch - without spending a fortune on internet connectivity.
 Other uses include smaller networks, such as Internet Cafes and home networks, where the new games are regularly installed on multiple computers; or multiple independent operating systems on the same computer.

-Run the steamcache container with the using the following to allow TCP port 80 (HTTP) through the host machine:
+Run the steamcache-dns container using the following to allow UDP port 53 (DNS) through the host machine:

 For a steam cache to function on your network you need two services.

 The depot cache service transparently proxies your requests for content to Steam, or serves the content to you if it already has it.

 The special DNS service handles DNS queries normally (recursively), except when they're about Steam and in that case it responds that the depot cache service should be used.